Tap the text to show or hide reading controls.

 “No, no. It’s fine.”

-Seo-yeon smiled as she cleaned the floor.
+Seo-yeon smiled as she told him it was fine and skillfully cleaned the floor.
 Meanwhile, Do-min rubbed Naru’s hand with a tissue.

 “It splashed here too.
 Your sibling seems a bit clumsy.
 So cute.”